 Disclosure of Services with High Potential for Conflict of Interest.
 If any of the following occurred during the lookback period, the activity or activities must be disclosed to the Executive Officer with a description of actions the verification body has taken to avoid, neutralize, or mitigate any ongoing potential for conflict of interest.

 The potential for a conflict of interest must be deemed high if any of the following occurred during the lookback period.
-If the Executive Officer determines the verification body or its related entities or any member of the verification team meets the criteria specified in section 95503(b), the Executive Officer shall find a high potential conflict of interest with the following exceptions:
+If the Executive Officer determines the verification body or its related entities or any member of the verification team meets the criteria specified in section 95503(b), the Executive Officer shall find a high potential conflict of interest.

-Prior to August 31, 2023, the Executive Officer shall deem the following services to be medium potential for conflict of interest and allow verification services to proceed when the verification body or its related entities or a member of the verification team has provided the services listed in sections 95503(b)(2)(A), (B), (C), (E), (G), (H), (I), or (N) within the five year lookback period, provided that the potential conflict of interest is mitigated by meeting the minimum mitigation plan requirements in section 95503(d)(1).
-On and after August 31, 2023, if any of the situations or services listed in section 95503(b) occurred during the five year lookback period by a verification body and its related entities or a verification team member, verification services may not proceed and rotation is required.

 Organizational High Potential Conflict of Interest Conditions.
 The verification body and responsible entity share any management staff or board of directors membership, or any of the senior management staff of the responsible entity have been employed by the verification body, or vice versa; or

 Organizational and Individual High Potential Conflict of Interest Conditions.
 Any employee of the verification body, or any employee of a related entity, or a subcontractor who is a member of the verification team has provided to the responsible entity any of the following services: